 Meditation can be powerful way of clearing you mind and preparing it for a real listening experience.

 For stages 2+3: “understanding” and “evaluating” to happen effectively, the listener should avoid computing the data autobiographically which is why entering the listening experience with a clear mind is so important.
 Interpreting information as a reflection of your own experiences, rather than through the story teller’s actual information, is one of the most common failures of listeners.
 One of the problems of autobiographical listening is that it deceives the listener into thinking they know the answer before they have heard all the information, i.e. they switch off after they have found their pre-set experience to compare to.
 Also it is naturally frustrating for the speaker to have their experience interpreted via someone else’s, rather than how it should be, which is via their own unique experience.
 When the topic being communicated is something upsetting and personal, the most harmful consequence of autobiographical listening, is that it sidetracks the listening from identifying the real route emotional feeling upsetting the speaker.
 As by thinking of your own experience you also identify with your own emotions you felt during and after that experience, when you really should be helping the speaker identify their own route emotions.
-For example, teenager feeling their problems are more judged through their parents own experiences and values, rather than listened to and understood, is one of the explanations they often give for being uncomfortable opening up to their parent.
+For example, teenagers feeling their problems are more judged through their parents own experiences and values, rather than listened to and understood through their own, is one of the explanations they often give for being uncomfortable opening up to their parents.
 The same is true of many staff-boss relationships.